yinjinstat/ACS-method/README.md

 SEAS.r: Jing Zeng's code for SEAS approach in paper "Subspace estimation with automatic dimension and variable selection in sufficient dimension reduction", can be also found in his github page https://github.com/jingzzeng/SEAS.

-GSE24417_Training_Datamatrix.csv: the predictors of the dataset used in the real data analysis.
+trainx.zip the predictors of the dataset used in the real data analysis.
+The transformed data from GSE24417_Training_Datamatrix, which could be downloaded at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE24417

 trainy.csv: the response of the dataset used in the real data analysis.